-Risk-free, effective acne treatments
+Risk-free, effective acne products

 Mighty Patch and Hero's other acne-fighting products are a safe bet if you're looking for something affordable to tackle your pimple problems.
-Hundreds of thousands of people have tried these treatments with plenty of positive results, and that 30-day refund policy should reassure you that you're not making a risky purchase here.
+Hundreds of thousands of people have tried these products with plenty of positive results, and that 30-day refund policy should reassure you that you're not making a risky purchase here.
 Why not see if it works for you?

-Dermala focuses on treating your acne by rebalancing your skin and gut microbiomes.
+Dermala focuses on dealing with your acne by rebalancing your skin and gut microbiomes.
 Where traditional acne products use benzoyl peroxide to get at breakouts on the surface, this acne routine helps you over the long run by making everything that affects your skin better - not just zapping breakouts as they happen.

 Super-personalized acne regimen